-Thoughts on My Olympus OM-1
+Thoughts about my Olympus OM-1

-For the last three years, I have owned a beautiful Olympus OM-1 in black.
+For the last seven years, I have owned a beautiful Olympus OM-1 in black.
 It is absolutely gorgeous, and I have ever since put 2 or 3 rolls of film through it a month.
 I can remember finding the camera in my then local go-to camera store, Camerabase in 120 Morningside Road, Bruntsfield, Edinburgh.
 It was love at first sight, and when I held her, I knew this was the start of a beautiful film odyssey.

 Ok, those up in arms about me calling a camera ‘she’ relax.
 I am not a misogynist, and hopefully you accept that I am far from it.
 Some cameras are blokes and some are definitely a lady.
 The OM-1 is small, demure and discreet.
 It is an engineering marvel and works flawlessly.
 I just love the way the world looks through the viewfinder, it is bright, clear and therefore focus is easy.